 Add sections to organize tasks in a list project.

-Type Tab+N at the end of any task title to make it a section.
+Type Tab+N in any task row to create a new section.

 Or, add columns to organize tasks in a boards project.

 Drag and drop tasks between or within columns to reorder.

 Never miss a deadline with your project calendar.

 Drag and drop tasks on your calendar to change their due dates.